NanoBananaRobot/examples/README.md

 Keep the character design and style from the original image, but change the costume to one from a fantasy RPG.
 Also, change the pose to suit the situation.
 Display the character from the original image and the status screen side by side.
 The status screen will list various parameters, skills, icons, etc.
-The background should be a fantasy background that matches the style of the original image.
+The background should be a fantasy backgroun d that matches the style of the original image.
 The status screen should be rich and stylish, like a game from 2025.
 ```